-Kelowna does has a small airport however I recommend flying into Calgary or Vancouver and driving to Kelowna.
-Not only will it be cheaper, you will see more of beautiful British Columbia.
+Kelowna does have a small airport, however, I recommend flying into Calgary or Vancouver and driving to Kelowna.
+Not only will it be cheaper, but you will also see more of beautiful British Columbia.

-Getting around Kelowna will be easiest with a car as attractions are quite spread out.
-Alternatively, a bike would be a good way to get around.
-Kelowna does have a public transport system you could use, but I am unsure of how it works as I was driving.
+Getting around Kelowna will be easiest with a car as attractions are spread out.
+Alternatively, a bike would be a great option.
+Kelowna also has a local bus service.

 Where to stay in Kelowna

-Samesun Backpackers: Centrally located in the heart of Kelowna, Samesun offers free breakfast and Wi-Fi for guests.
-Samesun hostel is the most suitable option for backpackers in Kelowna.
+For budget travellers, I recommend Samesun Backpackers.
+Centrally located in the heart of Kelowna, Samesun offers free breakfast and Wi-Fi for guests.
+The Samesun hostel is the most suitable option for backpackers in Kelowna.

 Search for cheap accommodation options here.

 $ – Expect to pay around $30 CAD for a bed in a hostel dorm room.

 $$ – Expect to pay around $150 + CAD for mid-range hotel room.

 $$$ – Expect to pay $500 CAD for a luxury hotel room.